RauchLukas/Rohbau3D/README.md

 ## Data Records

 The Rohbau3D data records can be summarized as a medium-scale repository of terrestrial laser scan point clouds covering static scenes from a wide variety of shell construction sides.
-The records include the spatial coordinates annotated with the sensor-specific (1) RGB color, (2) surface reflection intensity information, (3) the reconstruction of surface normal vectors, (4) panoramic 2D image representations of all feature spaces
+The records include the spatial coordinates annotated with the sensor-specific (1) RGB color, (2) surface reflection intensity information, (3) the reconstruction of surface normal vectors, and (4) panoramic 2D image representations of all feature spaces

 ### The Scope Of The Data